Skip to content

 Service builder

-The service builder is a powerfull tool, to define a service.
-The builder helps to keep the code unified, clear & speakable and takes care of configs, types and so on.
+The service builder is a powerful tool to define a service.
+The builder helps to keep the code unified, clear, and understandable and takes care of configs, types, and so on.

 To create a new service, please use the CLI command.